 Mental Health America takes a unique approach to policy.
 MHA believes policy should ask people what they need to live the lives they want, and support them in getting there.
 Recovery is founded on the principle that people can take on meaningful roles in the community in spite of mental health challenges, when they receive the support they need.
 MHA's goal is recovery for all.
 There is nothing more important than allowing each individual, and those they care about, the chance to live the life they want with meaningful roles in the community.

-- Latino/Hispanic Communities and Mental Health
+- Children's Mental Health

-- LGBT Communities and Mental Health
+- Criminal Justice and Mental Health